heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 signing allow clients to be sure that they have official data and that it has not been tampered with.
 It also make it possible for data providers to license sections of the charts (cells) and be sure that they are not being shared illegally / pirated.
+This post gives an overview of the process and shows how to implement the key steps.
 All of the examples are implemented in python and available in a [Gist](https://gist.github.com/heathhenley/7ecf13aec81eb09399d204e240306e00).

 ## Vector Charts and S-57 Format